-Your watch can suggest daily workouts to help you train for a running or cycling event, if you have a VO2 max. estimate (About VO2 Max.
+Your watch can suggest daily workouts to help you train for a running event, if you have a VO2 max. estimate (About VO2 Max.
 Estimates, page 21).

-- 1 On your phone or computer, go to your Garmin Connect calendar. - 2 Select the day of the event, and add the race event. - You can search for an event in your area or create your own event. - 3 Add details about the event, and add the course if it's available. - 4 Sync your watch with your Garmin Connect account. - 5 On your watch, scroll to the primary event glance to see a countdown to your primary race event. - 6 From the watch face, press START, and select a running or cycling activity. - NOTE: If you have completed at least 1 outdoor run with heart rate data or 1 ride with heart rate and power data, daily suggested workouts appear on your watch.
+- 1 On your phone or computer, go to your Garmin Connect calendar. - 2 Select the day of the event, and add the race event. - You can search for an event in your area or create your own event. - NOTE: You can add and view cycling race events, but daily suggested workouts are not available. - 3 Add details about the event, and add the course if it's available. - 4 Sync your watch with your Garmin Connect account. - 5 On your watch, scroll to the primary event glance to see a countdown to your primary race event. - 6 From the watch face, press START, and select a running activity.
+NOTE: If you have completed at least 1 outdoor run with heart rate data or 1 ride with heart rate and power data, daily suggested workouts appear on your watch.